AdobeDocs/experience-manager-65.zh-Hant/help/ai-assistant-in-aem.md

 <!--
 >[!IMPORTANT]
->Be sure you have reviewed and submitted the user agreement so Adobe can enable the AI Assistant feature for you to test out and participate in the private beta program.
+>Be sure you have reviewed and submitted the user agreement so Adobe can enable AI Assistant feature for you to test out and participate in the private beta program.
 >
 >For any questions, send an email to [Grp-AEMAIASSISTANT@adobe.com](mailto:Grp-AEMAIASSISTANT@adobe.com) from your email address associated with your Adobe ID. -->